 This course explores fundamentals of computer systems communications and networking.
-These include standards in networking such as OSI seven layer architecture, TCP/IP, UDP, FTP, and NFS.
+These include standards in networking such as OSI seven-layer architecture, TCP/IP, UDP, FTP, and NFS.
 Sockets, client/server architecture, IPv4, IPv6, networks (LAN, WAN), wireless and mobile networks are also topics that will be studied.
-Students will be given a class project and periodic assignments to evaluate and reinforce their learning.